Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Add alert Amazon CloudWatch to look for high Network in and CPU utilization.
 - [ ] Create processes and capabilities to quickly add and remove rules to the instance OS firewall.

-### in Amazon CloudFront, if you use Amazon EC2 instances and other custom origins with CloudFront, it is recommended to [...].
+### In Amazon CloudFront, if you use Amazon EC2 instances and other custom origins with CloudFront, it is recommended to [...].

 - [ ] not use Elastic Load Balancing.
 - [ ] restrict Internet communication to private instances while allowing outgoing traffic.